The Problem

 Local Businesses

-We can recruit and/or grow from within.
+We can recruit expanding businesses.

 We need comprehensive entrepreneur support.